peppekerstens/rccars/_posts/2015-06-20-competitive-12th-scale-cost.md

 Everybody (in the UK, anyways!) knows that GT12 is the cheapest class to run, right?
 Or is it?
 I've been taking a look around, comparing different kits...

+Edited (2015-09-06) to add the Mardave Assassin Pro.

 I'll be leaving out electrics, as for all of the kits I'm looking at, they all take the same, or close to (motors of the same brand/model usually all cost the same, even if they have different number of turns).
-I'll also be skipping the Mardave Assassin, as I don't know as well what the popular "must have" upgrades for it are (if there are *none*, the Assassin Pro model would be the one to get, on the basis of cost, right there!).

 Schumacher SupaStox GT
 ======================